 Every day in the shower, I tell myself quietly: “You are a thinker.
 You are a teacher.
 You are a philosopher.
-You are a writer.”
+You are a writer.
+You are a learner”

 I repeat this at least twenty times a day.
 Some days I believe in it.
-And other days, disbelief hits me hard in the face.
+Other days, disbelief hits me hard in the face.
 However, I repeat it nevertheless.
 It is a habit now.

 I am not sure why I feel the need for it.
-Perhaps, it is my deep love for the four words -thinker, philosopher, teacher and thinker.
+Perhaps, it is my deep love for the five words -thinker, teacher, philosopher, writer and leaner.

 In the past few years, I have become more explicit to myself about my intellectual aspirations.
 Now I feel even more motivated to read more and become more learned.